Derek Chauvin Arrested, Minneapolis Police Officer Who Killed George Floyd In Custody

 As St. Cloud’s KNSI-AM reported, Harrington confirmed that Minnesota Bureau of Criminal Apprehension took Chauvin into custody Friday morning.
 He said that he learned of Chauvin’s arrest after a press conference with Minnesota Governor Tim Walz concluded.

 As of this writing, it remains unclear what criminal charges Chauvin is facing or will be facing.
+He also noted that, because Chauvin was taken into custody by a statewide agency, he (Harrington) is unaware of the charges, since his jurisdiction includes only Hennepin County.

+He did, however, say that, to him, it “looked like” Floyd was murdered.

-Harrington has promised a press conference for an unspecified time later Friday.
+Harrington has promised a press conference for 1:00 p.m.
+Central Time (2:00 p.m.
+Eastern Time) on Friday.

 This is a breaking news story.
 More information about the arrest of Derek Chauvin will be published as it becomes available.